acvzy/ss14-hackmd-docs-backup/docs.md

 * Read hackmd's [features page](/features) to learn the formatting.
 Read it even if you already know Markdown; it extends it a lot with cool stuff like flowcharts and UML diagrams.
 * Practice heading hygiene.
 Don't litter the document with h1's for minor stuff, this kills the usefulness of the hierarchy/table of contents and looks like ass.
 * You can use anchor tags in this document, like if you want to link to the `Meta` heading, you can write `[visible part](#meta)`, like [this](#meta).
 This is particularly useful because it doesn't hard load another page/open a tab. **It also means you need to be careful with renaming headings, because there might be a link pointing to it.**
+* Keep top level (h1's / single #'s) heading's names short.
+They get truncated in the ToC if they're too long.

 ## Todos